In this article /

 Is There a Link Between Emotions & Period Poops?

-Some studies point to a potential connection between emotions and bowel disturbances.
+There are some studies point to a potential connection between emotions and bowel disturbances.
+Mood swings, adds Dr. Jenevy, can even trigger stress responses, impacting bowel function, too.

 Additionally, stress and anxiety can influence the digestive system, leading to irritable bowel symptoms.
 It is not such a large jump then to suspect that premenstrual syndrome, when our mood can suffer, can cause bowel disturbances also.